Site Background

 We are the organisation that is responsible for the personal data processing that this Privacy Notice describes.
 We are described in data protection legislation as being the "controller" of your personal data.

-There are a number of companies in our group, namely: EG Retail Services Limited, EG Property Limited and Made To Order Limited.
+There are a number of companies in our group.
+The primary operating companies are: EG Retail Services Limited, EG Property Limited, EG On The Move 2 Limited, M.P.K Garages Limited and Made To Order Limited.
 We refer to these companies collectively as the EGOTM Group.
 The general processing safeguards in this Privacy Notice apply to all of the EGOTM Group companies.

 Our company registration